theuerc/Website/src/routes/blog/open-vsx.md

 excerpt: VS Code is used by more than 50% of all developers worldwide.
 Its extension protocol enabled the broader developer community to create over
 image: open.jpg
 slug: open-vsx
-subtitle: A Free Marketplace for VS Code Extensions
+subtitle: A Free Marketplace for VS Code extensions
 teaserImage: open.jpg
 title: Open VSX
 ---